Skip to Main Content

 South Dakota's Dingell-Johnson Reports, located at the South Dakota State Library and published by the South Dakota Department of Game, Fish and Parks, provide comprehensive information on cooperative state and federal fish restoration and management projects in South Dakota since 1952.

-The state library also keeps a list of the Dingell-Johnson reports in word document format from 1952 to the present.
+The state library keeps a list of the Dingell-Johnson reports in word document format from 1952 to the present.
 If you wish to see what titles were produced in any particular year, contact the state library at 605-773-3131; 800-423-6665 (SD Only) or email library@state.sd.us

 The South Dakota Conservation Digest magazine has been a staple publication of GFP for 85 years.
 It provides educational and timely information on our state's outdoor recreational opportunities and the management of our state’s parks, fisheries and wildlife.